-Nicknamed the “MiG Killer” for its domination against Russian MiG-17s during the Vietnam War, the American F-15 fighter jet has racked up an impressive record of air-to-air kills.
-In fact, it was so impressive that more than 400 modern variants of the F-15 (the Eagle and Strike Eagle) are in service in the U.S. arsenal.
+The F-15, the American fighter jet which earned the nickname “MiG Killer” for its record against Russian MiG-17s during the Vietnam War, has an impressive record of air-to-air kills.
+That impressive record has contributed to the plane’s continued widespread use in the American military.
+There are more than 400 variants of the F-15 (the Eagle and Strike Eagle) in service in the U.S. arsenal today.
 (This is every plane in Russia’s air force.)

 The F-15 may be legendary, but the lighter and less powerful F-16 is the No. 1 most common aircraft in the U.S. warplane arsenal thanks to its lower maintenance needs and better maneuverability.
 The U.S. Navy also maintains more than 100 F/A-18E/F Super Hornets, the warplane featured in the 2022 blockbuster “Tom Gun: Maverick.”